agorischek/semantic-expect/README.md

 use case may benefit from additional guidance.
 Examples include the following
 properties:

-- `rule`: A description of the rule the model should heed, such as `"Be professional"`
+- `assertion`: A statement the response should fulfill, such as `"be professional"`
 - `content`: The content being submitted for assessment, such as `"What's up?? 🤪"`
-- `assessment`: A brief assessment of why the content does or doesn't heed the rule, such as `"Uses casual language"`
+- `assessment`: A brief assessment of why the content does or doesn't fulfill the assertion, such as `"Uses casual language"`
-- `pass`: `true` if rule is heeded, `false` if not
+- `pass`: `true` if assertion is fulfilled, `false` if not

 Additional examples are registered when you create your matchers: